TCP-Lab/Endothelion/src/utils/README.md

 # Utility Scripts and Functions

-## The prefixer patch
+## The ___prefixer___ patch

-From each GEO project directory, e.g.,
+The pre-release version of x.FASTQ (until _x.FASTQ_ Ver.Sum x.13.62.0, April 11,
+2024) didn't use any suffix ID for STAR/RSEM (i.e., _anqFASTQ_ module) output
+files, thus preventing _MultiQC_ from including them in the final report.
+`_prefixer` function can be used as a patch for such _x.FASTQ_ old output by prepending the unique ENA-SRR run ID to every file and folder found within the target directory, including possible subdirectories.
+Specifically, from each GEO project directory, e.g.,
 ```bash
 cd ~/WORKS/Endothelion/Lines/hCMEC_D3/GSE205739
 ```